 “A student of mine?” the old man asked.
 “Let me know right now, who died?”

 “Pesach Ruderman?”
 Slonimski called out.
 Without the least sign of surprise or emotion, he said, “He just arrived and died?
-Blessed be the law of truth.”
+Blessed is the true Judge.”

 “And the community wants to bury him in the Praga Cemetery,” I blurted out.